arangodb/arangojs/docs/Drivers/JS/Reference/Transaction.md

   {% hint 'warning' %}
   If the given function contains asynchronous logic, only the synchronous part of the function will be run in the transaction.
-E.g. when using async/await only the code up to the first await will run in the transaction.
+E.g. when using async/await only the code up to and including the first await will run in the transaction.
   Pay attention to the examples below.
   {% endhint %}